-- 1. Add 50 μl of Standard, Blank, or Sample per well. - 2.
-Immediately add 50 μl of Detection Reagent A working solution to each well, cover with a plate sealer, gently agitate to ensure thorough mixing, and incubate for 1 hour at 37°C. - 3.
+- 1. Add 100 μl of Standard, Blank, or Sample per well, cover with a plate sealer, and incubate for 2 hours at 37°C. - 2.
+Aspirate the liquid of each well, don't wash. - Add 100 μl of Detection Reagent A working solution to each well, cover with a plate sealer, and gently agitate to ensure thorough mixing.
+Incubate for 1 hour at 37°C. - 4.
 Aspirate the liquid from each well and wash 3 times.
 Wash by adding approximately 350 μl of Wash Buffer using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
 Allow each wash to sit for 1-2 minutes before completely aspirating.
-After the last wash, aspirate to remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - 4.
-Add 100 μl of Detection Reagent B working solution to each well, gently agitate to ensure thorough mixing, cover with a new plate sealer, and incubate for 45minutes at 37°C. - 5.
-Aspirate the liquid from each well and wash 5 times as outlined in step 3. - 6.
-Add 90 μl of TMB Substrate solution to each well, gently agitate to ensure thorough mixing, cover with a new plate sealer, and incubate for 15-30 minutes at 37°C. Protect from light and monitor periodically until optimal color development has been achieved. - Add 50 μl of Stop Solution to each well in the same order and timing as the TMB Substrate solution and gently agitate to ensure thorough mixing.
-The blue color will change to yellow immediately. - 8.
+After the last wash, aspirate to remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - Add 100 μl of Detection Reagent B working solution to each well, cover with a new plate sealer, and incubate for 30-60 minutes at 37°C. - 6.
+Aspirate the liquid from each well and wash 5 times as outlined in step 4. - Add 90 μl of TMB Substrate solution to each well, cover with a new plate sealer, and incubate for 15-30 minutes at 37°C. Protect from light and monitor periodically until optimal color development has been achieved. - Add 50 μl of Stop Solution to each well.
+The blue color will change to yellow immediately.
+If color change does not appear uniform, gently tap the plate to ensure thorough mixing.
+The Stop Solution should be added to wells in the same order and timing as the TMB substrate solution. - 9.
 Determine the optical density (OD value) of each well immediately using a microplate reader set to 450 nm.